wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 14 Even Russel, and Hopkins, and Tupper, and Campbell, and Williams, and others, who drove the red savages before them,

-15 And burnt their villages, and laid waste their habitations, and slew many of them ; for it is written in the holy scripture, Blood for blood !
+15 And burnt their villages,* and laid waste their habitations, and slew many of them ; for it is written in the holy scripture, Blood for blood !

+* Towns on the Wabash.

 16 Nevertheless, they treated the savage prisoners who fell into their hands kindly ; neither suffered they the people to buffet them !

-17 But it came to pass, on the twenty-second (jay of the first month, that a mighty horde of savages, and servants of the king, fell upon the army of Winchester the chief captain.
+17 But it came to pass, on the twenty-second day of the first month, that a mighty horde of savages, and servants of the king, fell upon the army of Winchester the chief captain.

 18  And it was about the dawning of the day, when the destructive engines opened their fires.

-19 And the place where the battle was fought was called, in the vernacular tongue, Frenchtown, which lieth on the south side of the River Raisin, nigh unto Lake Eric.
+19 And the place where the battle was fought was called, in the vernacular tongue, Frenchtown, which lieth on the south side of the River Raisin, nigh unto Lake Erie.

 20 Now the name of the chief captain of the army of Britain was Proctor, and he proved himself a wicked man, and his name is despised even unto this day.